Nursery - 2025/2026 School Year

 • Minimum of 2 sets seasonal clothes

-• 3 packages of diaper wipes (to be replentished as needed)
+• 3 packages of diaper wipes (to be replenished as needed)

 • Daily bottles (more information under feeding policy)